These rich, fudgy scratch brownies are topped with a silky chocolate ganache for an easy, bakery-style dessert that’s perfect for sharing.

 Instructions

-- Preheat the oven to 325ยฐ.
-Grease an 8 x 8-inch baking dish.
+- Preheat the oven to 325°.
+Grease an 8 x 8-inch light-colored baking pan.

 - In a large bowl combine the butter, sugar, salt, and cocoa powder.
 Add the vanilla and eggs, and mix well.
 Stir in the flour, and mix until just combined.
 Fold in the chocolate chips.
-Spread the batter into the baking dish, and bake 35 to 40 minutes.
+Spread the batter into the baking dish, and bake 35 to 40 minutes or until just set and a toothpick comes out with moist crumbs.
 Cool completely before cutting.

 For the ganache: